nastacio/nastacio.github.io/_posts/2023-05-31-life-death-stories.md

 Do we even need to go into the relationship between **religion** and stories?

 In **law**, [storytelling binds the entire legal system](https://masterfile.biz/blog/lawyers-need-to-tell-a-story/), from the communication between clients and attorneys passing through jury deliberations and the final ruling.
-What is precedent if not someone else’s story applied to a different case?
+What is legal precedent if not someone else’s story applied to a different case?

 In **software development**, business use cases, the foundational stones of any product development, are stories about users leading their lives.
 During development, once these use cases are broken into smaller ones, we call them “user stories.”